ppw0021/ense803_prism_assignment2/report.typ

 )
 #figure(
   image("Formulae/formula3b.png", width: 90%),
-  caption: "Unavailable Drink Selection, simulator tab" )
+  caption: "Unavailable Drink Selection, only able to select available drinks, simulator tab" )
 4. When a customer pays for a drink, it is dispensed _AG (pay -> AF dispense):_
 #figure(